Video tour of Brickmakers Wood (further links below)

 The positive health effects of green spaces, and more specifically woodlands, have been observed on longevity, people's self-reported general well-being and recovery from illness.

 In making the case for therapeutic use of outdoor spaces, the evidence base is important and proven.
 Many people see healthcare as an art as well as a science and encourage access to outdoor spaces.
 This approach is not often practised; however, the Trust has been doing this successfully since 2007.

-Having been featured in the BBC television series Big dreams, small spaces hosted by Monty Don, the Trust won first prize in a Jewson competition, which enabled the building of the ECOgon.
+Having been featured in the BBC television series Big dreams, small spaces hosted by Monty Don, the Trust received a grant from Jewson’s, which enabled the building of the ECOgon.
 Volunteering is at the heart of the Trust’s work in the conversion of a neglected site to a carefully managed woodland garden with workshops and timber store.

 The name of the wood reflects the ancient history of Ipswich dating back to the Anglo-Saxon craftspeople who made Ipswich Ware from the 7th century and probably dug clay here.
 A brick and tile works was still working here (the slum housing area south of Rope Walk was called ‘The Potteries’) in Victorian and Edwardian times – an ideal location given the plentiful London clay, the digging of which created the steep scarps of Brickmakers Wood.

 [Source: Brickmakers Wood/Eden Rose Community who provided all the photographs.]